 Additionally, we subscribe to the stated mission of RAISE: High Road Restaurants, ”[to] advocate for fair wages and increased racial and gender equity through hiring, training, and promotional practices.”

 Now in early 2021, we have taken the next step; this time targeting pay equity.
-By enacting an Administrative Fee in lieu of tipping, this system allowed us to distribute these funds across the restaurant’s employees (excluding ownership) decreasing the wage gap between that had been so prevalent between tipped and non-tipped positions.
+Enacting an Administrative Fee allowed us to distribute these funds across the restaurant’s employees (excluding ownership), decreasing the wage gap that had been so prevalent between tipped and non-tipped positions.

-We have successfully installed these policies amongst our restaurant group, positively impacting the take-home pay, especially for our non-tipped staff.
+We have installed these policies amongst our restaurant group, positively impacting the take-home pay, especially for our non-tipped staff.
 As we expand our model of service, we are continuing to reevaluate the distribution of tips, Administrative Fee and base wages to hold to our goals of pay equity and living wages.
 Still, we believe the passage of legislation targeting pay equity and living wages in the hospitality industry will create a level playing field, eliminating the advantage to those who would choose to maintain and leverage low wages to keep menu prices down.

 On Pay Equity

 All orders are subject to a Fair Wage Surcharge which addresses pay inequity and helps provide higher wages for all of our employees.